 This is a 6 day/5 night programme with riding on 5 days available between June and September starting on Thursdays and Sundays.
 Shorter stays also available: 2 days/1 night starting on Saturdays; 3 days/2 nights starting on Mondays; 4 days/3 nights starting on Wednesdays.

-2018 6 Day: Thursday and Sunday departures between 24 June and 13 September.
+2022 6 Day: Thursday and Sunday departures between 20 June and 9 September.
+ALL DATES FULLY BOOKED FOR 2022.

 |Riding days||Product item description||£|